schnarc/SchNarc/README.md

 Many roads lead to Rome and there are many ways to install programs under linux, especially when using different variants of compiler optimizations.
 The following is a simplistic route to installing SchNarc.

+### Python and libraries

 You need a python installation with version 3.5 or later.
 We recommend installing Miniconda with python 3 (see https://docs.conda.io/en/latest/miniconda.html) and mamba (see https://github.com/mamba-org/mamba).
 Once you have miniconda installed, mamba is installed via ``conda install mamba -n base -c conda-forge``
 If a package that you need, cannot be found, you can use different channels with the option -c or add channels (in this example conda-forge) with:
 ``conda config --append channels conda-forge``
-It is recommended to create an environment (in this example the environment is called ml) with (leave out the ``gfortran_linux-64`` and the commenting of gcc and gfortran below if you have reasonably up-to-date gfortran compiler installed)</span>:
+It is recommended to create an environment (in this example the environment is called ml) with:
+*Note: Leave out the ``gfortran_linux-64`` and the commenting of gcc and gfortran below if you have a reasonably up-to-date gfortran compiler installed*
 ``mamba create -n ml python h5py tensorboardX pytorch ase numpy six protobuf scipy matplotlib python-dateutil pyyaml tqdm pyparsing kiwisolver cycler netcdf4 hdf5 h5utils jupyter gfortran_linux-64``
+For some tasks, it is useful to install openbabel:
+``mamba install -n ml -c openbabel openbabel``
 Then activate the environment:
 ``conda activate ml``

+### SHARC and pySHARC

 Install SHARC with pysharc (see https://sharc-md.org/?page_id=50#tth_sEc2.3 or follow the instructions below) in a suitable folder
 (``<some-path>``; inside this folder, git will create automatically a folder called sharc):